steedos/steedos-docs/docs/developer/package/run-package.md

 ### Setup TRANSPORTER

-The Steedos package operates using the [Moleculer](https://moleculer.services/docs) microservices framework, connecting microservices through the configuration of a unified [Moleculer Transporter](https://moleculer.services/docs/0.14/networking).
+The Steedos package operates using the [Moleculer](https://moleculer.services/docs) microservices framework, connecting microservices through the configuration of a unified Transporter.

+[Moleculer Transporter](https://moleculer.services/docs/0.14/networking) is an important module if you are running services on multiple nodes.
+Transporter communicates with other nodes.
+It transfers events, calls requests and processes responses …etc. If multiple instances of a service are running on different nodes then the requests will be load-balanced among them.

 ```bash
 TRANSPORTER=redis://127.0.0.1:6379